 Much of Gaiman's work has been adapted for visual media including Stardust, Coraline (BAFTA winner for Best Animated Film), Neil Gaiman’s Likely Stories, and How to Talk to Girls at Parties (directed by John Cameron Mitchell).
-The hit series American Gods is in its third season on Starz.
-Good Omens, an Amazon Prime series, won the 2019 Ray Bradbury Nebula Award for Outstanding Dramatic Presentation for the episode "Hard Times," and the Hugo for Best Dramatic Presentation, Long Form.
-The Sandman is currently in development as a live-action TV series for Netflix, in addition Gaiman is producing a series based on Mervyn Peake’s Gormenghast books.
-"The Truth is a Cave in the Black Mountains" is a novelette he turned into a performance piece which was performed widely, including at Carnegie Hall.
-His novel, The Ocean at the End of the Lane was adapted as a play by The National Theatre in England.
+The hit series American Gods ran for three seasons on the Starz network.
+Good Omens, an Amazon Prime series, won the 2019 Ray Bradbury Nebula Award for Outstanding Dramatic Presentation for the episode "Hard Times," the Hugo for Best Dramatic Presentation–Long Form, and was renewed for a second season.
+The Sandman was developed as a critically acclaimed live-action TV series for Netflix, Anansi Boys is in development for a six-episode series on Amazon, in addition Gaiman is producing a series based on Mervyn Peake’s Gormenghast books for Showtime.
+His novelette turned performance piece “The Truth is a Cave in the Black Mountains” has been performed widely, including at Carnegie Hall.
+His novel, The Ocean at the End of the Lane was adapted as a critically acclaimed play for a sold-out run at England’s National Theatre later transferring to the West End.
 Gaiman's commencement address "Make Good Art," received 1.5 million views, and was released as a book illustrated and designed by Chip Kidd.
 He is also the author of Art Matters, illustrated by Chris Riddell.
+In 2021 he starred in the Audible Original production The Neil Gaiman At The End of The Universe which benefited the mental health non-profit, This Is My Brave.
+In 2022 he collaborated with FourPlay String Quartet on an album called Signs of Life which debuted in April 2023 at #1 on the Billboard Classical Crossover chart.
+Their first single was Bloody Sunrise with words and music by Neil Gaiman.
+He was also cast as Gef, the talking mongoose in the 2023 movie Nandor Fodor and The Talking Mongoose.